Skip to main content Skip to home page

 • Only mother and father/designated support person are encouraged to assist in the care of baby.
 Other family members are not permitted to hold or feed baby.

-• Handwashing and masking is required for family members entering and leaving the NICU.
+• Masking is required for family members in the NICU.

 Smoke-Free Environment